-Don’t let your articles be read by nobody.
+Don’t let your articles go to waste.
 Start getting real readers with this brand new course from Squirrly.

 Now, let’s see how YOU can check out the traffic you have for each of your articles.

-How do You see how much traffic one of your article gets?
-How Do You Measure that?
+How do You see how much traffic one of your articles gets?
+How do you measure that?